syncfusion-content/blazor-docs/blazor/common/how-to/configure-blazor-component-in-bunit-testing.md

     ![Installing bunit NuGet package](images/bunit/nunit-bunit-install.png)

-### Add Existing Blazor App and Configure it on NUnit Project
+### Add existing Blazor app and configure it on NUnit project

 1. Right-click on the Solution and select `Add -> Existing Project`.
 Browse and add your existing project from the local machine.